electron/electronjs.org-old/data/blog/8-week-cadence.md

 ---

 In 2019, Electron moved to a 12 week release cycle to match Chromium's 6 week release cycle.
-Recently, both Chrome and Microsoft announced changes that made us re-consider Electron's current release cadence:
+Recently, both Chrome and Microsoft announced changes that made us reconsider Electron's current release cadence:

 1. Chromium plans to [release a new milestone every **4 weeks**, starting with Chrome 94 on September 21st, 2021.](https://developer.chrome.com/blog/faster-release-cycle/) This release cadence also adds a new Extended Stable option every 8 weeks, which will contain all updated security fixes.